 B'desh PM arrives in city to attend Day/Night Test match

 Board for Control of Cricket in India (BCCI) president Sourav Ganguly received Hasina at the airport.
-Several former cricketers, including Sachin Tendulkar, have arrived in the city to witness the historic match.
+Several former leading cricketers, including Sachin Tendulkar, have arrived in the city to witness the historic match, which will kick off with Army paratroopers flying into the Eden Gardens to hand over a pink ball each to the two captains, just before the toss.

-Hasina and West Bengal Chief Minister Mamata Banerjee are scheduled to hold a brief one-on-one meeting on the sidelines of the match..
+This will be followed by the ringing of the customary Eden Bell by Hasina and West Bengal Chief Minister Mamata Banerjee.
+Hasina and Banerjee are scheduled to hold a brief one-on-one meeting on the sidelines of the match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)